-TASK 5: ALTERNATIVE REVIEW Estimated Time: 3 Months
+TASK 6: STUDY PREFERRED ALTERNATIVES Estimated Time: 3 Months

-Based on the identified target reduction volume and flow study, the consultant, including the Certified Floodplain Manager, will identify three alternatives to reach the target reduction volume.
-The consultant will assess the viability of each option and provide a comparison of the alternatives to assist the County, Town, and community with selection.
+Based on the identified target reduction volume and flow study, a stormwater engineer will identify three alternatives to reach the target reduction volume.
+The engineer will assess the viability of each option and provide a comparison of the alternatives to assist with selection.